livghit/santinel/README.md

 Santinel comes with a simple web interface that allows you to see things that you need to monitor.
 And things you may not know you need to monitor. :)

+# Watchers

+Think about watchers like the Bred and Butter of the Monitoring Systems.
+They act as sensors and fill the app with data and informations.

+# Todos

+[ ] - Add static path server
+[ ] - Add HTML handling to the server
+[ ] - Implement each watchers for CPU , Memory and so on